 We tried to find alternatives to the big three, and we didn’t see much that was encouraging.
 Skipping no-name shavers that seemed too much of a gamble, we found two more models to calibrate our test experiences.
 The first is the Andis – Profoil.
 It’s the shaver of choice for barbers cleaning up fades, and we wanted to see how it fares in a lineup of complex waterproof razors.

 Remington is the other notable name in electric razors.
 We picked their new PF-7600 as a model that’s price-comparable to the entry-level models from the other brands.

 We looked at “travel” razors, but so far as we can tell the only reason to buy them is if you absolutely cannot plug in your charger for a month.
 Even the power-hungry Panasonic Arc5 should give you at least two weeks of shaving on a charge, and the power adapters for our winners are dual-voltage for international compatibility with a simple plug adapter.

 We set out specifically to find the best electric razor for men, and our testers were men shaving their faces.
 Leg hair is not as curly as facial hair, which is good news for ladies.
 In other words, any of these shavers should work even better on legs than they did on our faces.
 The fact that newer shavers are almost all waterproof is also a boon if you’re used to shaving your legs in the shower.

 Shavers for men tend to be more expensive than those aimed at women, though, and the pop-up trimmers and accessories are designed for different jobs.
 We hope this information about brands, features and designs will help guide your purchase, whatever type of shaver you’re looking for.

-The 10 best electric shavers
+Compare the best electric shavers

 |Shaver||Price||Performance Score||Maintenance Score||Overall Score|